- Visible light is just one part of a much bigger spectrum: The Electromagnetic Spectrum

 - Radiation with higher energy is highly ionising and is harmful to cells and tissues causing cancer (e.g. UV, X-rays, Gamma rays)

-- The approximate wavelengths in a vacuum of each radiation are listed in the table below:
+- The approximate wavelengths in a vacuum of each radiation is listed in the table below:

 - To alternatively find the range of frequencies, convert the wavelengths using the wave equation: c = fλ where c is the speed of light: 3.0 × 108 m s-1